 We’re here to tell you that living tiny doesn’t mean you can’t have an RV that provides all the basics.
 In our experience, many small RVs include everything you need to be self-contained while on the road.
 This typically means a restroom, kitchen, and sleeping space.

 You can find some insanely tiny RVs, especially among travel trailers.
 Some travel trailers measure 13 ft long or less, especially if you look in the teardrop camper category.
 Having an RV loaded with everything you need to make epic camping adventures doesn’t require a massive rig.

 However, living tiny doesn’t necessarily mean a tiny price tag.
 Some small RVs can cost more than a normal house.
-They come loaded with tons of terrific amenities and are built from the highest-quality materials, and you can pay a pretty penny for them.
+They come loaded with tons of terrific amenities and are built from some of the highest quality materials.
+In our experience, the smaller the RV the more creative manufacturers need to be with layout and materials.
+With this extra attention to detail, you can pay a pretty penny for them.